mob-sakai/UIEffect/README.md

 |-|-|-|-|-|
 | x(32bit float) | Tone level | *Empty* | Blur level | *Empty* |
 | y(32bit float) | Red channel | Green channel | Blue channel | Alpha channel |

+* In v3.0.0+, UIEffect uploads the parameter value to a shared texture and the shader refers to it.
+This approach has the following advantages:
+  * More parameters for the effect are available.
+  * The parameter accuracy is improved from 6 bits to 8 bits.
+  * ModifyMesh is not called when parameter value is changed.

 #### Note: Unity 5.6+